Who We Are

 Who We Serve

-Why We Also Serve South Carolina
+Why We Also Serve South Carolina and Tennessee

 The USPTO is working with non-profit groups across the country to provide assistance to inventors in every state.
 Georgia PATENTS is currently assisting South Carolina inventors to help fill a gap created by a lack of pro-bono legal services in that state.
+While Tennessee attorneys still provide pro bono patent services to inventors, Georgia PATENTS is now handling the administrative services for the Tennessee program.